kspeakman/FSharpHtmlDesktopApp/README.md

 ## Browser Dev tools

 In Debug mode you can right-click somewhere inside the WPF window to bring up the Edge context menu.
-Which includes Inspect.
+Click Inspect.
 This will open the Edge (Chromium) dev tools in another window.

 In Release mode this is disabled.